City loosens limits on outdoor dining, creates 'cafe zones'

 Downtown “café zones” avoid Metro bus routes and main thoroughfares, and every closed street would maintain fire and bike access as well as a delivery lane.
 Each business must provide its own temporary outdoor materials: tables, chairs, lighting, signage, enclosures.

-Other potential café zones include the 100 block of South Pinckney Street, where Marigold Kitchen, Johnny Delmonico’s and the brand new Settle Down Tavern are located, the 100 block of South Carroll Street (near Canteen) and the 100 block of West Main Street.
+Other potential café zones include the 100 block of South Pinckney Street, where Marigold Kitchen, Johnny Delmonico’s and the brand new Settle Down Tavern are located, as well as Lucille and Merchant.
+They suggested the 100 block of South Carroll Street (near Canteen) and the 100 block of West Main Street.
 That’s the block with Genna’s Lounge, Tornado Steakhouse and Shamrock Bar & Grill.

 Explaining why bars were not included, deputy mayor Leslie Orrantia said they were deemed too risky.